Control flow

 let description = "hello" match

-message if length message > 10 -> "long message"
+message when length message > 10 -> "long message"

 _ -> "short message"